samuel-mota/samuel-mota/README.md

 ## Hi there 👋

-Solve problems is what makes me evolve, both in life and in programming.
-I love solving problems 💛
+Solve problems is what makes me evolve, both in life and in development.
+I'm passionate about programming 💛

-I am a student who loves what I do, learn, always. 💡
+I am a student who loves what I do, learn, always. #NeverStopLearning 💡

 🌱 &nbsp; I am focused on learning:
 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat&logo=react&logoColor=000)